KosinskiLab/pyTME/doc/reference/template_matching/matching_optimization.rst

 Non-exhaustive
 ==============

-Non-exhaustive template aims to identify a global optimum without evaluating all possible configurations, e.g. via gradient-descent.
-However, whether non-exhaustive template matching is able to find a global optimum is highly dependent on the topology of the score space and available constraints.
+Non-exhaustive template matching aims to identify a global optimum without evaluating all possible configurations.
+Whether non-exhaustive template matching identifies a global optimum is highly dependent on the topology of the score space and available constraints.
 Typically, non-exhaustive template matching is useful when the rough orientation is known.

 Within |project|, non-exhaustive template matching problems are distinguished based on whether they operate on :obj:`numpy.ndarray` objects or coordinates.
 Therefore, we categorize them into three different classes of matching problems: